dhruv4023/LLM/ReadME.md

-# Chatbot for Question Answering on Legal Document
+# Chatbot for Question Answering on Legal Documents

 ## Requirements
 ### Python Version